keygen-sh/union_of/README.md

 Right now, the underlying table and model for each unioned association must match.
 We'd like to change that in the future.
-Originally, `union_of` was defined to make migrating from a has-one relationship to a many-to-many relationship easier and safer, while retaining backwards compatibility.
+Originally, `union_of` was created to make migrating from a one-to-many relationship to a many-to-many relationship easier and safer, while retaining backwards compatibility.

 There is support for complex unions as well, e.g. a union made up of direct and